brunopk/sc-master/README.md

 7. [Configure authentication](#Configure-authentication).
 8. Start the server: `python manage.py runserver`

-> Steps 4 and 5 are only required the first time running the server or when [adding new models](#Creating-new-models))
+> Steps 4 and 5 are only required the first time running the server or when [creating new models](#Creating-new-models).

-The output of `python manage.py runserver` will show URL,
+The output of `python manage.py runserver` will show URL where the API is exposed.

-> The default URL is: http://localhost:8000.
+> The default URL for the API is: http://localhost:8000.

 To run the server on different port use: